cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `atan2(x, y)`

-Returns the inverse tangent of `x`/`y` in radians between -pi and pi.
+Returns the four quadrant inverse tangent of `x`/`y` in radians between -pi and pi.

 **Code example**
 ```